Adolfo-schlegel/MyObsidian/Fail2ban/Main.md

 + Bantime: the time that the user was ban
 + Port: the port where the service will working
 + MaxRetry: the number of times that the user retry the password
++ FindTime: Time to wait for each counts of retry
++ Enabled : Can be true or false

 ## Logs: